cncf/communitygroups/best_practices.md

 The following steps can be useful to attract more folks for your upcoming event

 - Reach out to meetups in the area taking place to share your event (don't forget to return the favor)
-- Post on social media channels and notify the CNCF to bump your message
+- Post on social media channels and notify the CNCF to bump your message.
+This can be done in the Slack workspace via the #socialmedia channel.
+Tag Katie Meinder and she will amplify from the CNCF main accounts, provided your post is vendor-nuetral.
 - Place your event in newsletters and podcasts
-- Write a CNCF blog post
+- Write a CNCF blog post that is about 800 words.
+Submit for review at pr@cncf.io.

 ## 4. Run the event